Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 #1.
 Install required software

-##Install Neo4J’s free community version for individuals: https://neo4j.com/download/
+-Install Neo4J’s free community version for individuals: https://neo4j.com/download/

-##Install Python 2.7, including numpy.
+-Install Python 2.7, including numpy.
 Anaconda is a good Python platform that comes with numpy: https://www.continuum.io/downloads

 If you already have a basic Python installation, install numpy with pip from the command line: